Registered Nurse Forecasting Study

 The RN4CAST Project was one of the largest nursing workforce studies ever conducted in the European Union.

-The ambition of the RN4CAST project is still to produce actionable recommendations to improve nursing care and patient outcomes at the individual hospital level and to inform national policies that could improve care outcomes by strategic investments in nursing.
+The ambition of the RN4CAST project was to produce actionable recommendations to improve nursing care and patient outcomes at the individual hospital level and to inform national policies that could improve care outcomes through strategic investment in nursing.